grant-britchford/Ultimate-Horror-Quiz/README.md

 - Instruction page wireframe was created using lucidchart.com.
 - HTML was used to construct the body of the website.
 - CSS was used to give the pages design and responsiveness.
-- JavaScript was used to make the game page and high score table to run smoothly and clean up the HTML and CSS code.
+- JavaScript was used to make the game page and high score table run smoothly and clean up the HTML and CSS code.

 ### Features

+- Page header.
+- Page footer.
+- Interactive quiz.

 ### Improvements